So you want a better Instax camera in 2026?

 The boring:

 Instax Mini 40 is just another Instax Mini camera.
 A look reminding us of the Instax Mini 90 more than the other Instax Mini, but with little settings (4).
-For CAD$130 it’s on the higher end price range.
+For CA$130 it’s on the higher end price range.
 Still, nothing in sight for more serious photographers ; I see no reason to get one while I have a Mini 90.

 The thing I can get behind: